derek-pavao/dotDeeka.github.io/_drafts/creating-a-free-blog-with-jekyll-and-hosted-by-github.md

 that I thought would make a good blog post.
 The thing that keeps me from doing it is the setup and maintenance of the blog itself.

-I have worked with both Drupal and WordPress in my professional career and in my opinion both are complete overkill for what I want out of a blog.
+I have worked with both Drupal and WordPress in my professional career and in my opinion, both are complete overkill for what I want out of a blog.
 I want my blogging experience to be nice and easy.
 I know myself well and I know if I have to work at blogging, one thing is certain, I wont blog for long.
 I decided I needed to come up with a list of what I wanted